 IPI staff rate websites based on over 15 criteria in 6 areas: the site's content, timeliness, presentation, ease of use, information to help make decisions, and special features.
 Sites are then assigned a grade of "A" (outstanding) to "F" (not worth your time) based on how they score on those criteria.
 Sites that offer unique content that is worthwhile, but do not fit most of IPI's rating criteria, are given a "U" for Unique.
 Sites are listed in rank order based on their overall IPI score.
-Sites will be re-reviewed at least annually and more frequently in some cases.
+Sites will be periodically re-reviewed to identify any changes.

 Does the site offer information on complaints, clinical quality of care, patient satisfaction, cost, staffing, state survey findings, infection rates, resident demographics, malpractice, or adverse events?
 (Note: criteria will vary depending on the type of facility or professional)